rethinkdb/www/_posts/2016-07-18-pokemon-go.md

   .min('length')
 ```

-Daniel's query takes the first five Pok&eacute;stops, computes every possible path,
+Daniel's query takes the closest five Pok&eacute;stops, to a given point,
-adds up the total length of each one, and then spits out the path with the
+computes every possible path, adds up the total length of each one, and then
-shortest distance.
-It's not fast or particularly practical, but we think that
+spits out the path with the shortest distance.
+It's not fast or particularly
-it's a great illustration of ReQL's expressive power despite its arguable lack
+practical, but we think that it's a great illustration of ReQL's expressive
-of real-world applicability.
+power despite its arguable lack of real-world applicability.

 The query takes advantage of the new [`fold`][fold] command, which debuted in
 [RethinkDB 2.3][r23] earlier this year.
 It also uses RethinkDB's built-in